Home - Blog

 • Embedded PCI eXtended (ePCI-X).

-Backplanes have become more complex since ISA and S-100 form factors were released.
 Where a common bus handled all the connections between the connectors, you can find both passive and active today.
 This fact is due to the limitations of the PCI specification.

 Backplane Form Factors

 Much like motherboards, backplanes have design form factors.
 These form factors affect the size of the chassis/enclosure that houses the backplane.
-Additionally, it will dictate what power connection the backplane can use.
-The most common form factors are as follows:

 • Advanced (AT): They come in two types – complete and small.
 Full-sized backplanes are up to 31 cm wide and 35 cm deep.
 Contrastingly, tiny (AKA baby) backplanes can be up to 22 cm wide and 33 cm deep.
-With this form factor, IBM originally designed backplanes for personal computers (PC).
+With this form factor, IBM originally designed backplanes for personal computers (PCs).

 • Low Profile eXtension (LPX): These are 23 cm wide and 33 cm deep.
 Western Digital developed this form factor in the late 80s as an alternative to the AT form factor.
 It’s notable for its use of a riser card.